Dr. Brian D. Kennerly

 Ross Hjelseth has spent his lifetime in leadership roles and serving people.
 He assumed the leadership role as headmaster of Life Christian Academy on Dec.
 1, 1993.
 Ross’ first focus was on the creation of Life Christian's college preparatory high school, which has graduated over 700 alumni.
 Several educational and extracurricular programs have been added during Hjelseth’s leadership tenure, including the school’s LIFE program.
 The LIFE program, unique to the private education community, provides an individualized learning environment for students with unique learning styles and disabilities.
 He also helped develop the EXEL program for gifted students.
 Professionally, Hjelseth is very active in education leadership.
 He served as Chair of the Washington Federation of Independent Schools state board of directors.
 He currently is the private school representative to the Washington Interscholastic Activities Association board.
 Ross and his wife, Ronni are the parents of two sons, Brandon and Tyler.

-Steve O’Neil has served as Westminster School of Augusta's headmaster since 2008.
-Before coming to Westminster, he held school leadership positions at Haven of Peace Academy in Dar es Salaam, Tanzania, and Minnehaha Academy in Minneapolis, Minnesota.
+Steve O’Neil serves as head of school at Vail Christian High School and previously served as head of school at Westminster Schools of Augusta and Haven of Peace Academy (Tanzania).
 In East Africa, he led a large international Christian college-preparatory school with a student body representing over 30 nationalities.
-While at Minnehaha Academy, he served as director of curriculum (PK-12) and later as upper school principal.
+Before that he served as director of curriculum (PK-12) and later as upper school principal at Minnehaha Academy (Minneapolis).
 He received his bachelor’s degree in history from Wheaton College, where he also met his college sweetheart and future wife, Denae.
-Steve received his master’s degree in school administration from the University of Colorado.
-Steve is dedicated to strengthening Christian schools in the United States and abroad.
-He is deeply committed to establishing and strengthening Christian schools on the African continent.
-His vision for this comes from his work in Tanzania and his support of the 2007 Africa Roundtable Declaration.
+He received his master’s degree in school administration from the University of Colorado.
+Steve began his teaching career in Denver working at both Denver Academy and Regis Jesuit High School.
+He is passionate about strengthening Christian schools in the United States and abroad, especially on the African continent.

 Steve Whitaker serves as Head of School at The First Academy.
 The school is accredited by ACSI/SACS and is a charter member of the Council for Educational Standards and Accountability.
 In 2009, the lower school was awarded the distinction of a National Blue Ribbon School.
 Dr. Whitaker’s background includes 20 years of experience as an administrator, coach, teacher and adjunct professor.
 In addition to a diverse public speaking career, Dr. Whitaker has written on a variety of topics including school culture, Christian living, generous giving and Biblical worldview issues.
 After completing a bachelor’s degree in South Florida, he received a Masters of Education from MidAmerica Nazarene University and a Master of Arts degree in Education from the University of Louisville.
 He also earned his Ph.D. from the University of Louisville in Higher Education Administration.
 He is married to Tricia Dawn and has three marvelous children (Amanda, Stephen, Jr. and Caleb).
 He enjoys playing golf with his boys and loves attending musical theatre with his girls.